Thurston County assistance programs.

 Housing Authority of Thurston County

 This government agency provides very limited funds to help prevent Thurston County families with children from becoming evicted or homeless.
 Call Housing Authority of Thurston County at (360) 753 - 8292, or click here for more details on what housing authorities can offer qualified individuals.
+As there are many government housing authority programs.

 Rochester Organization Of Families (ROOF)